 We focus on the three types of school discussed above: autonomous government schools (AUTGOV), private schools (PRIVATE), and regular government schools as the omitted base.
-X are the other controls and u{ic} is an error term.
+X are the other controls detailed below and u{ic} is an error term.
 To control for some of the other dimensions that may differ across type of school we include the type of curriculum (the regular academic school programs vs. vocational/technical education) and whether the school can select pupils based on academic merit.

-Our empirical proxies for educational outcomes are school-level measures of pupil achievement.
-Given the absence of publicly comparable metrics of school-level performance across countries, 18 we use country-specific measures of educational achievement as follows: the percentage of pupils who passed their secondary school core subject exit exams (US), the percentage of pupils who qualified for upper secondary school (Sweden), the average overall score and subject-specific scores for secondary school exit examinations (India, Sweden, and UK), rankings and contextual value added based on several indicators including pupil grades and characteristics (Canada and UK), and mandatory and non-mandatory university entrance qualification national exams (Brazil).
-The details of these measures for each country are provided in Appendix A. 19 Given the differences in school-level indicators of pupils' achievement across countries, we standardize outcome measures within each country and include country dummies in all specifications when we pool across countries.
+Our empirical proxies for educational outcomes are school-level measures of pupil achievement as described the subsection II above and Appendix A. In summary, we use country-specific measures of educational achievement as follows: the percentage of pupils who passed their secondary school core subject exit exams (US), the percentage of pupils who qualified for upper secondary school (Sweden), the average overall score and subjectspecific scores for secondary school exit examinations (India, Sweden, and UK), rankings and contextual value added based on several indicators including pupil grades and characteristics (Canada and UK), and mandatory and non-mandatory university entrance qualification national exams (Brazil).
+Given the differences in school-level indicators of pupils' achievement across countries, we standardize outcome measures within each country and include country dummies in all specifications when we pool across countries.